 How to make homemade magnesium oil from scratch!
 The recipe is super simple and inexpensive.

-I finally got around to running again last week, after 2 years of nothing (I ran three half-marathons in one year and kind of burnt myself out).
+I finally got around to running again last week, after two years of nothing (I ran three half-marathons in one year and kind of burnt myself out).

 My legs didn’t know what hit them, and my muscles were super tight, sore, and cramped (you should have seen me try and walk upstairs).